 A home equity line of credit (HELOC) is a financing option that provides you with a credit limit equal to an equity portion of your current home value.
 The amount of your HELOC can depend on your home's current value and how much home equity you have, but the advantage of this option is that it's flexible.

 Because a HELOC acts as a revolving loan, it works like a credit card.
 You're able to spend the line of credit and pay it off multiple times throughout the lifetime of the loan.
 This means you can take out only the amount you need for your bathroom renovation project.
-To get an idea of what your line of credit might look like, use our home equity line of credit calculator.

 3. Take out a home equity loan

 A home equity loan is another option you can use to pay off your bathroom remodel.
 This is a loan taken against the value of your home's current equity.
 A home equity loan differs from a HELOC in that it offers fixed interest rates and loan terms.